 3. National & State Parks

 This is almost always the most expensive of these camping options and I know that National and State Parks aren’t exactly secret tips for camping, but hear me out: There are almost always cheaper camping rates than you see listed.
 These are usually “backpacking” or “primitive” sites, but many can be reached by road.
 Some are free, some are $3-5, you get the idea.

 Some National Parks, such as Black Hills National Park in Wyoming, offer free “wilderness camping” throughout the entire park.
 Make sure to pay attention to the rules (Black Hills Nat’l Park doesn’t allow fires for wilderness camping) and follow them.

 The main reason I’ve mentioned this option is because the first two options don’t have the greatest success in the East.
 State and National Parks will probably be your go-to if you’re camping in the East.

 I also mention them because they are the only option here which usually offers showers, which believe it or not, may be useful at some point during your trip. (:

 Also, don’t be afraid to ask!
 Sometimes I’ve gotten really cheap camping just by asking the person working the Park Office.
-This is a biggie while traveling and I mention it all the time—talk to the locals!
+Talk to the locals!—this is a biggie while traveling and I mention it all the time.